Neirth/NestedApi/README.md

 * Microsoft SQL - High-performance database supporting all modules.
 * Hibernate & JPA - Persistence of entities in the database without hardcoded SQL.
 * Quarkus Framework - Execution of code and native builds for module projects.

-## Contributions
-For details on our code of conduct and the process of submitting pull requests, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License.
 For more information, view the [LICENSE](./LICENSE) file.